kimjoar/writings/views.md

 --------------

 Basically, it's a component which handles some part of a user interface.
-My views have five primary responsibilities:
+My views have five primary responsibilities (Those familiar with MVC and MVP will probably call these views Controllers or Presenters, but the nomenclature is not important — splitting responsibilities between different components is):

 * Rendering the view itself, i.e. making changes to the DOM.
 * Listening for DOM events, such as `click` and `submit`.
 * Listening for events from the rest of my application.
+A view also trigger events.
 * Creating subviews if they are needed.
 * Updating models based on changes in the view (a model is responsible for persisting state.)

-A view is, however, never ever allowed to access something which is beyond its subset of the DOM.
+A view is, however, never ever allowed to access something which is outside its subset of the DOM.

 Let's look at an example of a view: